btcpayserver/woocommerce-greenfield-plugin/readme.txt

 6. Example of the PoS app you can launch.

 == Changelog ==
+= 2.1.0 :: 2023-04-03 =
+* New feature: Modal / Overlay checkout mode (no redirect to BTCPay Server)

 = 2.0.0 :: 2023-03-20 =
 * New feature: Add support for refunds.